gusjoh95/sitevision-utilities-extension/README.md

 ## What the extension does

-The add-on is centered around the views in `src/views` and a small shared API layer in `src/api`.
-The main purpose is to make Sitevision debugging and inspection easier without leaving the browser.
+The extension is centered around the views in `src/views` and a small shared API layer in `src/api`.

 - **Node properties:** From the popup, the user can inspect the current page, the current user (when available), or a manually supplied node id.
-The add-on opens a dedicated properties view, fetches the Sitevision JSON for that node, and lets the user navigate between referenced node ids directly in the result.
+The extension opens a dedicated properties view, fetches node properties from the Sitevision REST API, and lets the user navigate between referenced node ids directly in the result.
+For more information about the Sitevision API used here, see the [REST API documentation](https://developer.sitevision.se/docs/rest-api/model-rest-api).
 - **Session parameters:** The popup can toggle Sitevision session flags such as `profiling`, `jsdebug`, and `slimRender`.
 Changing either flag triggers a background request, and the active page is reloaded afterward when that behavior is enabled in settings.
-- **Consent cookie inspection:** The add-on can read the Sitevision consent cookie, decode the accepted and denied cookie categories, and display them in a readable format.
+- **Consent cookie inspection:** The extension can read the Sitevision consent cookie, decode the accepted and denied cookie categories, and display them in a readable format.
 This function requires additional permissions.

 The extension is split into a few focused views: